-Remap Mode Notes Disabled Netmap object is disabled.
-No data transfer occurs.
-Continuous Netmap object is enabled.
-Data transfer occurs continuously.
-When Triggered Netmap object is enabled.
+Remap Mode Notes When Triggered Netmap object is enabled.
 Data transfer occurs continuously when the referenced trigger object property value is active.
 If the trigger referenced object property is inactive, no data transfer occurs.
 When Triggered Else NULL Netmap object is enabled.
 Data transfer occurs continuously when the referenced trigger object property value is active.
 If the trigger referenced object property is inactive, a NULL value is sent.
-This Netmap Mode is intended for use with writing to the present-value of a commandable object (AO, AV, BO, BV, etc.)
+I his Netmap Mode is intended for use with writing to the present- value of a commandable object (AO, AV, BO, BV, etc.)